KilianC3/Mesodian/economy_backend/README_tests.md

 pytest
 ```

-Environment variables such as `POSTGRES_URL` and provider API keys are read by the settings layer; defaults in tests avoid contacting real services.
+Environment variables such as `DATABASE_URL` and provider API keys are read by the settings layer; defaults in tests avoid contacting real services.
 This document will expand with Docker-compose and marker guidance once the test infrastructure is refactored.